Infusion Clinic Expected to Open in 2024

 New Treatment Possibilities

 Safeguarding your family's future health has always been our top priority, and we continue to take strides toward giving our parents access to new treatment possibilities.
 Recently, Cryo-Cell entered into an exclusive license agreement with Duke University, which grants us the rights to proprietary processes and regulatory data related to cord blood and cord tissue developed at Duke.
-This agreement also makes Cryo-Cell the only cord blood bank with the right to offer treatments to children at its own infusion clinic under Duke’s FDA-approved Investigational New Drug Application (IND).
-Cryo-Cell expects to open its first clinic by January 2022.
+This agreement makes Cryo-Cell the only cord blood bank with the rights to establish infusion clinics to further advance investigational therapies developed at Duke.
+Cryo-Cell expects to open its first clinic in 2024.

 What does this mean for families?
-Families who have privately stored their child's umbilical cord stem cells will soon be able to have access to treatments for which there are limited FDA-approved therapies.
-Currently, these therapies are offered to patients at Duke, but there is an extensive waitlist.
+Families who have privately stored their child's umbilical cord stem cells at any cord blood bank will soon be able to have access to treatments for which there are limited FDA-approved therapies.
+Currently, these therapies are offered to patients at Duke under the FDA Expanded Access program, but there is an extensive waitlist.
 However, with our clinic's anticipated opening, we hope to alleviate the wait time and expedite treatment options.
 Treatments include the use of cord blood to treat conditions such as:

 - Cerebral Palsy